 The PrestaShop open source platform was created in 2005 and has grown substantially since.
 Now one of the most popular ecommerce platforms in Europe, PrestaShop is known for their free software, customizability, and international reach.
 Is PrestaShop the right fit for your small business?
 In this PrestaShop review, we’ll help you answer that question by taking a look at PrestaShop’s features, pricing, customer reviews, and comparing their platform to industry competitors.

 PrestaShop is a European-based ecommerce software platform.
-Up until 2018, PrestaShop only offered their free open source ecommerce solution, which as we mentioned above, allows you to download and install the software and customize it for your particular business.
-In late 2018, however, PrestaShop launched a fully hosted, ready-to-use version of their platform called PrestaShop Ready.
+As we mentioned above, PrestaShop offers a free open source ecommerce solution which can be downloaded, installed, and customized for your particular business.
+Although PrestaShop has previously tried to launch a fully hosted, ready-to-use version of their platform called PrestaShop Ready, this software is not currently available.

-Both of the PrestaShop ecommerce offerings, however, give you the fundamental ability to set up and launch your online store.
+Nevertheless, PrestaShop gives you the fundamental ability to set up and launch your online store.
 You can customize your website, add products, manage your orders, process payments, market your store, and support your customers.

-Although PrestaShop has two different ecommerce platform options, the features included with each are mostly the same.
+Although PrestaShop is an open source solution, the platform includes a significant amount of features out-of-the-box.
 According to their website, PrestaShop has over 600 features, fulfilling your full range of ecommerce business needs—store management to shipping to marketing, and more.

 PrestaShop allows you to create your store’s website and customize it to your business.
-If you’re using PrestaShop open source, you can either use and customize the default template or buy and download others from PrestaShop Addons, their official add-on marketplace.
-PrestaShop Ready, on the other hand, requires that you choose one of the handful of customizable templates included within the platform.
-With PrestaShop Ready, you also have access to a blog for your store.
+You can either use and customize the default template or buy and download others from PrestaShop Addons, their official add-on marketplace.

-For PrestaShop open source, on the other hand, you have significantly more options.
+To accept online payments with PrestaShop, you have a variety of options.
 You can work with one of the PrestaShop Partners (free or paid), which include payment processors like PayPal, Braintree, Amazon Pay, WorldPay, Authorize.Net, and more.
 You also have the option to pay for and download one of the other 250+ payment add-ons from the PrestaShop marketplace.

 With the PrestaShop ecommerce platform, you can list an unlimited number of products on your site.
 You can give features and values to your products, create packs, sell customizable goods, as well as add and sell digital products.
 You can also create both product categories and subcategories, track your inventory, and get a dashboard overview of your manufacturers and suppliers.